harshpandit2004/Bookinative-9000/README.md

 ## Features Implemented

+- Ooga Booga Caveman Algorithm that would do the primary heavy lifting
 - Browsable UI for Home.js and AddBooks.js
 - API connection established
 - Conditional rendering of different screens
 - GET API call
 - POST API call
 - Static common background
+- Tabular UI for Browse.js

 ## Features yet to be implemented

-- Tabular UI for Browse.js
 - ML algorithm that would provide recommendations
 - UPDATE API calls
 - Animated (.gif) background